Bima42/docstral/README.md

 ## Important notes

-⚠️ The Mistral AI Documentation have recently been updated, and DocStral's scraper and ingestion pipeline have not yet been adjusted to reflect these changes.
+⚠️ The Mistral AI Documentation have recently been updated, and Docstral's scraper and ingestion pipeline have not yet been adjusted to reflect these changes.

 ## Tech Stack